tweag/python-monorepo-example/2017-11-16-linear-streams.md

 If we had a stream `s` which produces a sequence of linear values, the expression `take 0 s` would cause all of the values to be dropped, which the compiler would not stand.
-We haven't come across a good use case yet where we need `take` in a restricted context (either linear or affine).

 # Summary

 We have shown how linear types can prevent some forms of mistakes when writing streaming programs.
-This translates in simpler side conditions for the programmer to check.
-In our example of the `headLineStream` function, we had four conditions of which the last two are discharged by the type checker.
-Moreover, linear streams allow to produce linear values from the stream which allows using them in combination with other resources that need to be treated linearly.
+This translates in less side conditions for the programmer to check, since the others can be discharged by the type checker.
+Moreover, linear streams can carry linear values which allows using them in combination with other resources that need to be treated linearly.

 A few questions remain open.
 For instance, it has to be seen if it is practical to have a single implementation of streams that can be